konsumer/beatstep/README.md

 ### TODO

-* Fill in the docs: api & docs.
+* Fill in the docs: api & usage
-* Figure out `RATE` knob for BPM
+* Figure out `RATE` knob for BPM (currently works, but outputs the wrong BPM on console)
 * Figure out `CHAN` so I can use that to switch tracks and use `SHIFT` to do something else (commands like copy/paste and sequencer controls would be cool)
 * Use `STORE`/`RECALL` for something other than intended.
 Would be good to fire save/load (maybe combined with `SHIFT` and `STOP` for track/pattern/song)
 * Figure out easier-to-compile MIDI lib (for cross-platform release building)
 * Different seqquencer styles: current (all drums in one instrument on one channel), seperate drum instruments, seperate channels, something for melodies
+* A mode that is like ableton (record inputs on all pads/knobs and allow playback)
-* Better debug more that prints all midi messages sent and received
+* Better debugging: more stuff and print all midi messages sent/received

 ## thanks